cmk/profunctor-optics/pref/README.md

 (+!+) :: MonadPlus m => PError m Choice a -> PError m Choice b -> PError m Choice (Either a b) (+!+) (PRef o f) (PRef o' f') = PRef (o +++ o') (f >+< f')
 ```
-which allows you to monoidally combine various backend exception handlers you may need to support your domain logic layer _without needing compile-time access to them_, completely safely.
-The upshot is that `+!+` effectively gives you a free monoid for exception handling, so you can keep your error types small.
+which effectivey models your exceptions as a free monoid that can run in two separate interpreters, one on the backend and one on the frontend.

-This is a win for large applications IMO, where [monolithic error types](https://www.parsonsmatt.org/2018/11/03/trouble_with_typed_errors.html) are painful to deal with.
+This is a win for large applications IMO, because you can easily [keep your error types small](https://www.parsonsmatt.org/2018/11/03/trouble_with_typed_errors.html).

-Finally, the `AsBaz` analog I promised above is simply:
+Finally, the `AsBaz` analog I mentioned above is simply:
 ```
-asException :: (MonadIO m, Exception a, Exception e) => Prism' e a -> Error m e -> PError m Choice a asException o h = PRef o h
+asException :: (MonadIO m, Exception s, Exception a) => Prism' s a -> Error m s -> PError m Choice a asException o h = PRef o h
 ```
-where `e` is the backend exception that dissapears once the frontend type is created.
+where, like the `env` in your typical `AsFoo env` instance, the `s` exception is unreachable by users of `PError m Choice a`.